hassoudi/gym-application-android/README.md

 # Install the application
-You can directly download the .apk file from here:
+You can directly download the .apk file from here: https://github.com/ibm-wearables-sdk-for-mobile/gym-application-android/blob/master/apk/gym_app.apk?raw=true

+or clone the repository and run the application directly from Android Studio